-This is, of course, nonsense and we can prove it; there are countless examples of men and women, young and old, who have overcome poverty, poor education and a complete lack of business experience to succeed.
+This is, of course, nonsense, and we can prove it.
+There are countless examples of men and women, young and old, who have overcome poverty, poor education and a complete lack of business experience to succeed.

-2. Kevin Plank
+1. Kevin Plank

 Settling on the name Under Armour, the Maryland native then utilised his contacts in the college football scene to get his products vital exposure.
-It wasn’t until 1999, however, when Plank used the company’s entire budget to take out an advertisement in ESPN Magazine that his luck truly changed.
-Thanks to the ad, NFL teams and athletes began buying Under Armour products in bulk, resulting in over $1 million worth of sales.
+It wasn’t until 1999, however, when Plank used the company’s entire budget to take out an advertisement in ESPN magazine that his luck truly changed.
+Thanks to the ad, NFL teams and athletes began buying Under Armour products in bulk, resulting in over $1 million (£733,820) worth of sales.

 The company has since continued to grow, branching out into several markets and establishing itself as a prominent sportswear provider to some of the biggest sports teams in the world.
-Plank is still CEO, and currently oversees a 20,000-strong workforce, as well as $5 billion worth of annual revenue.
+Plank is still CEO, and currently oversees a 20,000-strong workforce, as well as $5 billion (£3.7 billion) worth of annual revenue.

 3. Jan Koum

 However, Koum’s eureka moment came in 2009 when he realised the potential of Apple’s then-fledgeling app store.
 The mastermind created WhatsApp a week later, utilising the ability to push notification apps on iPhones and establishing the app as an alternative to traditional SMS messaging.
-In 2014, Mark Zuckerberg became interested, with Facebook acquiring WhatsApp for $19 billion and appointing Koum to its board of directors.
+In 2014, Mark Zuckerberg became interested, with Facebook acquiring WhatsApp for $19 billion (£13.9 billion) and appointing Koum to its board of directors.

 4. Pierre Omidyar

 As he realised the potential demand for seemingly useless products, though, the site began to grow.
-Over the next few years, the number of transactions taking place on the site began to rise uncontrollably, with Omidyar incorporating his project and subsequently re-branding it as eBay.
+Over the next few years, the number of transactions taking place on the site began to rise uncontrollably, with Omidyar incorporating his project and subsequently rebranding it as eBay.

-The company was publicly offered in 1998, making Omidyar a billionaire overnight; as of 2018, his personal net worth is estimated to be over $11 billion. eBay is still hugely profitable and continues to be a success, too, although Omidyar has since founded a number of other enterprises.
+The company was publicly offered in 1998, making Omidyar a billionaire overnight; as of 2018, his personal net worth is estimated to be over $11 billion (£8 billion). eBay is still hugely profitable and continues to be a success, too, although Omidyar has since founded a number of other enterprises.
 He is also a renowned philanthropist and has served as an executive producer on several Hollywood film productions.

 5. Richard Branson

-No list of startup inspiration stories would be complete without the inclusion of Richard Branson, who has seemingly (and successfully) tried his hand at every possible line of investment across the last 40 years - not bad for a man who performed poorly at school, was diagnosed with dyslexia and then bestowed the unfortunate title of Virgin on his first enterprise (supposedly due to his then-status as a “virgin at business”).
+No list of startup inspiration stories would be complete without the inclusion of Richard Branson, who has seemingly (and successfully) tried his hand at every possible line of investment across the last 40 years.
+Not bad for a man who performed poorly at school, was diagnosed with dyslexia and then bestowed the unfortunate title of Virgin on his first enterprise (supposedly due to his then-status as a ‘virgin at business’).

-Luckily, that first venture was the hugely profitable importing and re-selling of music records during the 1960s, alongside the management of the popular Student magazine; as a result, Branson was able to open a dedicated record store in London in 1971.
+Luckily, that first venture was the hugely profitable importing and reselling of music records during the 1960s, alongside the management of the popular Student magazine; as a result, Branson was able to open a dedicated record store in London in 1971.
 He used the profits from this project to then establish Virgin Records, working with many of the artists that he’d previously interviewed for Student, such as the Rolling Stones.

 Carter’s subsequent success in the music industry has allowed him to invest in a wide variety of business ventures, including clothing brands, real estate, nightclubs and even a sports management agency, where he represents several notable athletes.
 He has also invested in a champagne brand, launched a range of signature cigars and at one time owned a major stake in NBA franchise, the Brooklyn Nets.